Last Updated on 27/07/2023

 When I bought my city penthouse some years ago, I was enthralled by the huge size of the outdoor area.
 It was bigger than the inside!

 I had just returned from a holiday where I had been staying at a friend’s posh beach house.
 When my property agent showed me the penthouse listing, I was totally sold.
-I fantasized of having big rooftop barbecues, a garden, and even installing a hot tub.
-Looking back, I was envisioning a lifestyle that was my friend’s at the beach, not mine.
+I fantasised of having big rooftop barbecues, a garden, and even installing a hot tub.
+Looking back, it’s clear I was envisioning a lifestyle that was my friend’s at the beach, not mine.

 Long story short: I bought the place and to this day, the huge outdoor area goes largely unused in terms of actual recreation.
 When I go out there, it’s to do all the work just to keep it looking nice.
 Friends very rarely visit me in the city, I live alone and it’s just too big for one person.
 The amount of upkeep it requires devours my weekends from February to October.
 The place was a good investment, yes.
 But would I buy it again?
 Nope.
 If I could go back in time, I would’ve chosen a condo with more indoor space, and less patio upkeep.